 …And with an estimated 3.2 billion web users – there is plenty of opportunity for everyone!

-Building an audience takes a little time and a lot of hard work, but it is totally doable.
+Building your audience takes a little (or could be a lot of) time and a lot of hard work, but it is totally doable.
 And when you get to that point, companies and brands will be more receptive to collaborating with your blog.
 You may be invited on fam/press trips (which sometimes include flights) and you may be able to negotiate free travel passes in return for blog posts.
-You may even become an ambassador for your favorite travel brands or be chosen for destination campaigns by tourism boards.
+You may even become an ambassador for your favorite travel brands or be chosen for destination campaigns by tourism boards, at which point you may start getting paid to travel.
 But this isn’t guaranteed and it certainly won’t happen overnight.

 Ways That A Blogger CAN Make Money

-Your blog can open up so many doors for you – let me share with you just a few of the ways bloggers make money.
-And just a heads up – not all of them are through the blog directly, but the use of their blog as a showcase of their talents which can lead to other ‘real-worldy’ things 🙂
+Your blog can open up so many doors for you, and successful blogging isn’t just measured in pageviews(!) – let me share with you just a few of the ways bloggers earn money.
+And just a heads up – not all of them are through the blog directly, but the use of their blog as a showcase of their talents which can lead to other ‘real-worldy’ things :-)

 On your Blog

 Affiliate Marketing can be an absolute goldmine when done right.
 And by right, I don’t mean by stuffing a link in here and there and hoping the sales come rolling in.
 It’s a rich and diverse area – with so many different strategies to utilize and implement.
-This is one (of only two) things I highly recommend spending some money on to get it right.
+This is the only course I highly recommend spending some money on to make sure you get it right.

 Michelle @ MakingSenseofCents (and who earns serious $$$ through her blog) has an amazing Making Sense Affiliate Marketing Course – which although is pricey, is worth it’s weight in gold.
 Or cash.
 Or whatever currency you accept!